00:00:02 The IIA

 We are representing the data to the user accurately.

-And lastly, obviously having a lot of data also puts every organization at risk.
+Obviously, having a lot of data also puts every organization at risk.

 And so knowing where your data resides has got more than one purpose, not just from a regulatory perspective, but helps us be transparent to the users.